dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

-Great! then we can able to make each test that is expected to fail if we pass nonlegal moves.
-As an example, let's try to make `test_piecetype_ilegal` test function that checks the function `is_right_piece_move` function in the move system is working as expected.
+Now we can make tests that show errors if we try moves that aren't allowed.
+For a start, let's make a `test_piecetype_illegal` function.
+This will check if the `is_right_piece_move` function in the move system works right.

 ```rust,ignore
     #[test]